Countries launch plan for technologies against climate change

 The demonstrators called on negotiators, especially those of the biggest emitters, to push more to address the impact of climate change on Africa’s poorest country.

-Lucky Abeng, a Nigerian activist with the African Coalition for Climate Justice, said they will continue to press world leaders to do more for countries that “contribute little or no to climate change”.
+Lucky Abeng, a Nigerian activist with the African Coalition for Climate Justice, said they will continue to pressure world leaders to do more for countries that “contribute little or no to climate change”.

 Africa is responsible for only 4% of global emissions despite having 17% of the world’s population, but it is one of the regions most vulnerable to global warming.